Wayne Rooney becomes Man United's all-time leading scorer with clutch free kick (Video)

 “I’m very proud,” the 31-year-old added.
 “Hopefully, there’s more to come.”

-If it wasn’t for Rooney’s heroics, Saturday’s visit to the bet365 Stadium was going to be forgettable for United.
+If it wasn’t for Rooney’s timely strike, Saturday’s visit to the bet365 Stadium was going to be forgettable for United.
 The Red Devils dominated possession (65 percent) and outshot Stoke (25-6, 8-1 on goal) but appeared to be headed for their first Premier League defeat since a 4-0 drubbing at Chelsea in late October.
 Even worse, United was going to drop points because of its own doing.

 In the 19th minute, a Stoke counter had the Red Devils scrambling back to defend.
 Juan Mata, who lost his man, tried to chase down Erik Pieters, but the Spaniard ended up deflecting Pieters’ cross into his own net, the ball hitting goalkeeper David De Gea before crossing the line.